Anna Corbo Crehan

 off campus

-Anna Corbo Crehan PhD is a Senior Lecturer at Charles Sturt University’s Australian Graduate School of Policing and Security.
+Anna Corbo Crehan, PhD, is a Senior Lecturer at Charles Sturt University’s Australian Graduate School of Policing and Security.
 She is a philosopher by trade and has been with Charles Sturt on a full-time basis since 1999.
-She has published papers about a number of aspects of policing, including police ethics, obedience to authority, policing domestic violence, the policing of vulnerable people and professional boundaries.
+She has published papers about several aspects of policing, including police accountability (with a focus on deaths in police custody), various aspects of police ethics, obedience to authority, policing domestic violence, the policing of vulnerable people and professional boundaries.

 Teaching